A1XTrading/aws-ssm-port-forward-window-setup/README.md

 So open your RDP client and connect to `localhost:{$localPort}`, and provide the usual credentials for that connection.

 Voila, secure RDP without a publicly open port.
-This can also work with non-AWS machines but setting up AWS SSM Agent on the node and registering it as part of your fleet.
+This can also work with non-AWS machines: set up AWS SSM Agent on the node and register it as part of your fleet.
 Useful for hybrid or multi-cloud environments.

 ## Windows: Multiple Connections with Different Credentials